 Has the time come to deploy AI?

-AI is the logical step for organisations that want to transform their contact centre into a critical strategic asset, leveraging efficiency gains that enhance the customer and agent experience.
+AI is the logical step for organisations that want to transform their cloud contact centre solutions into a critical strategic asset, leveraging efficiency gains that enhance the customer and agent experience.
 The technology available allows organisations to enhance employee and customer experiences in many ways, including, but not limited to:

 - Customer self-service